Skip to content

 To enhance the security and safeguarding of your certificate further, you can remove the certificate from the Personal store of the Current User certificates and then utilize the PFX file to import it anew in the same location, but this time you will mark additional boxes in the import wizard.

 This video illustrates how to safeguard the Code Signing Certificate generated by the WDACConfig module, so that you will be compelled to either enter your security password or verify your identity every time the certificate is employed.
-By storing the certificate in this manner, only your user account will have access to it, and you will inherently possess administrator privileges to implement the signed WDAC policy on the system.
+By storing the certificate in this manner, only your user account will have access to it, and you will inherently possess administrator privileges to implement the signed App Control policy on the system.

 These options are only accessible in GUI and they are to deter automatic scripts from utilizing the certificates without authentication, this is why the Build-WDACCertificate cmdlet does not activate this security feature by default.